meshtastic/firmware/docs/software/mesh-alg.md

 great source of papers and class notes: http://www.cs.jhu.edu/~cs647/

+flood routing improvements

+- DONE if we don't see anyone rebroadcast our want_ack=true broadcasts, retry as needed.

 reliable messaging tasks (stage one for DSR):

 - DONE generalize naive flooding